Romanian AK-47 Parts Kits

 To the right are the barrel (ствол), the piston and bolt (поршень и затвор), and the main return spring (возвратная пружина).

 That is, of course, the Russian nomenclature.
 I have no idea what the proper Romanian terminology might be.
-But I would be happy to include it if anyone would let me know.

 The front trunnion was removed from the barrel by pushing out the pin in a hydraulic press, as seen here.